Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 Do you pay cryptocurrency taxes in the Netherlands?

 There is no crypto capital gains tax in the Netherlands.
 Rather, crypto is taxed as an asset.
-Prior to the 2022 tax year, if the taxable base value of your assets (crypto and non-crypto) was more than 50,000 EUR, you were subject to the net worth tax (Vermogensbelasting) of 31%.
-For the 2022 tax year, the Netherlands is updating their wealth tax calculation, with final numbers for an updated calculation method to be released on February 28th of 2023.
+Prior to the 2022 tax year, if the taxable base value of your assets (crypto and non-crypto) was more than €50,000, you were subject to the net worth tax (Vermogensbelasting) of 31%.
+The Netherlands updated its wealth tax calculation for the 2022 tax year and beyond to a fictional net worth tax at a rate of 36%.

 What are the crypto tax rates in the Netherlands?